i140394/Miwok/README.md

 # Miwok

-A Simple Android app for Language Learning
+A Simple Android app for Basic Miwok Language Learning